-Clean Energy Australasia (CEA) plans to generate base load electricity utilising Hot Rocks and Hot Sedimentary Aquifer hydrothermal / geothermal energy resources.
-CEA also is actively engaged in the integration of base-load geothermal energy and peak-load solar thermal energy.
+Clean Energy Australasia (CEA) plans to generate base load electricity utilising Hot Rocks-Granites and Hydrothermal-Hot Sedimentary Aquifers geothermal energy resources.
+CEA also is actively interested in the integration of base-load geothermal energy and peak-load solar energy.

-CEA has secured 28 tenements over premier Geothermal and Solar Energy resources in the Great Artesian Basin in Queensland and South Australia, with potential to generate significant commercial electricity.
+CEA has secured 4 tenements over premier Geothermal and Solar Energy resources in the Great Artesian Basin in the Cooper Basin South Australia, with potential to generate significant commercial electricity.

-CEA has secured 21 tenements in the Cooper/Eromanga Basin - total area ~10,500 km2.
+CEA has secured 4 tenements in the Cooper/Eromanga Basin - total area over 10,000 km2.
 The Cooper Basin has been identified as a world class hot rock geothermal province.

-Thick sediments of the Great Artesian Basin (GAB) and Cooper Basin insulate the hot rocks heat source.
-The hot rocks are relatively close to the surface and are accessible with proven drilling technology.
+Thick sediments of the Great Artesian Basin (GAB) and Cooper/Eromanga Basin insulate the hot rocks heat source.
+The hot rocks and overlying hot sedimentary aquifers are accessible with proven drilling technology.

-Over a thousand petroleum wells provide a wealth of geoscientific information that is available to CEA.
+Over a thousand petroleum wells and recent deep geothermal and shale gas wells provide a wealth of geoscientific information that is available to CEA.

 The tenements overlie hot granites.
-Local water bores are known to produce near boiling water at a depth of just over 1km
+Nappamerri Trough temperature gradients typically 50C/km and flowrates ~20litre/second from fractured hot granites.
+Hot sedimentary aquifers are accessible to 3km depth, with flow temperatures in excess of 150C .
+Local water bores are known to produce near boiling water at a depth of just over 1km.